[This information guide is also available in PDF format to download.]

 - You will need to have a mammogram of both breasts every year (and sometimes an ultrasound as well).

 Radiotherapy treatment is almost always recommended after breast conservation surgery.
-Radiotherapy is highenergy X-ray treatment.
+Radiotherapy is high- energy X-ray treatment.
 It is given to the remaining breast tissue after wide local excision, once the surgical wound has healed.
-The aim is to destroy any remaining cancer cells.
-A usual course of radiotherapy involves a short treatment each day, five days a week, for about six weeks.
-Sometimes shorter courses are recommended.
+The aim is to destroy any remaining cancer cells in the breast.
+A usual course of radiotherapy involves a short treatment each day, five days a week, for three to six weeks.

 More information about radiotherapy can be found in the Westmead Breast Cancer Institute’s Radiotherapy brochure.